 Osmose field technicians can perform a streetlight inventory, documenting lamp type, wattage, and related information.

 For more information on Streetlight Audits, please contact Chris Diliberto at 315-385-3811 or [email protected].

 Osmose provides data maintenance and clean-up to help utilities resolve work request backlogs and update GIS, OMS and other key utility systems that are driven by accurate, comprehensive, and up-to-date data.

-For more information on Data Maintenance services, please contact David Mohammed at 315-385-3805 or [email protected].
+For more information on Data Maintenance services, please contact your local Osmose professional or email [email protected].